ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 {{< toc >}}

-Many machine learning and NLP experiments require comparing various ratios which measure...
+Many machine learning and NLP experiments essentially boil down to comparing ratios between models.
+We have some baseline model, which scores $r_1$, and some intervened model scoring $r_2$.
+Assuming the metric for $r$ measures the model quality, if $r_2>r_1$, our intervention clearly helps model performance, right?

+Unfortunately, things tend to be trickier than that.
+In this blog post I detail some approaches to comparing models against each other using ratios.
+I leave it agnostic to the actual context or definition of $r$, and instead focus on the statistical treatment of the class of such variables.
+First I give a frequentist treatment, resting upon the (log) odds transformation, before discussing Bayesian alternatives.
+Finally, I discuss some approaches for extending this analysis to many related ratios.

 ## Frequentist Treatment

 Let's assume we have two models whose performance we are going to measure through some ratio (e.g., the accuracy score).
-A ratio is defined as:
+I define a ratio as:
 $$r=\dfrac{\#\text{hits}}{N}$$
 where $N$ is the size of the sample, and $\#\text{hits}$ is the number of times we note a hit or success.
 The ratio value will be bounded in the interval $[0,1]$, but the possible values it can take will be determined by the value of $N$.